-I experienced a spike in my deep sky astrophotography progress after purchasing my first “triplet” apochromatic refractor.
+I experienced a spike in my deep-sky astrophotography progress after purchasing my first “triplet” apochromatic refractor.
 A lightweight and compact APO is arguably the best possible choice for a beginner.
-The doublet and triplet lens designs of these telescopes often use high-end optics such as FPL-53 glass to provide the best possible color correction without a hint of chromatic aberration.
+The doublet and triplet lens designs of these telescopes often use high-end optics to provide the best possible color correction with little to no chromatic aberration.

-Refractors are lightweight, portable, and do not require an equatorial mount with a hefty payload to operate.
-In comparison, A Newtonian reflector will offer much more aperture at a lower price, but will also be much more demanding in terms of maintenance and operation.
+Refractors are lightweight, portable, and do not require an equatorial mount with a hefty payload capacity to operate.
+In comparison, a Newtonian reflector will offer much more aperture at a lower price, but will also be much more demanding in terms of maintenance and operation.

-Entry level equatorial mounts such as the Celestron Advanced VX can effortlessly carry the telescope and all of the photography extras in this range.
+Entry-level equatorial telescope mounts such as the Sky-Watcher HEQ5 can effortlessly carry the telescope and all of the photography extras in this range.
 You cannot beat the portability and ease of use of this design.

 Here is a look at my first “successful” imaging rig.
 This little 80mm refractor captured many iconic targets from the Eagle Nebula to the North America Nebula.
 As you can see, the imaging equipment (including the autoguiding combo) is small and lightweight.
 This allows for better tracking and puts less stress on the mount.

 My first successful deep-sky imaging rig.
 Sky-Watcher HEQ5, Explore Scientific ED80 telescope.

 When keeping the overall weight of your gear to a minimum, a small imaging refractor is the best option.
 Avoiding a heavy payload is crucial when it comes to deep-sky astrophotography.
 As a rule of thumb, you should keep the weight of your astrophotography gear to about half of the payload rating of your mount.

 Here are some excellent choices to consider when choosing an imaging refractor.

 Focal Length: 360mm